Electron hole: Detailed picture: A hole is the absence of a negative-mass electron

 A perfectly full band always has zero current.
-One way to think about this fact is that the electron states near the top of the band have negative effective mass, and those near the bottom of the same band have positive effective mass, so the net motion is exactly zero.
+One way to think about this fact is that the electron states near the top of the band have negative effective mass, and those near the bottom of that band have positive effective mass, so the net motion is exactly zero.
 If an otherwise-almost-full valence band has a state without an electron in it, we say that this state is occupied by a hole.
 There is a mathematical shortcut for calculating the current due to every electron in the whole valence band: Start with zero current (the total if the band were full), and subtract the current due to the electrons that would be in each hole state if it wasn't a hole.
 Since subtracting the current caused by a negative charge in motion is the same as adding the current caused by a positive charge moving on the same path, the mathematical shortcut is to pretend that each hole state is carrying a positive charge, while ignoring every other electron state in the valence band.

 A hole near the top of the valence band moves the same way as an electron near the top of the valence band would move (which is in the opposite direction compared to conduction-band electrons experiencing the same force.)

 This fact follows from the discussion and definition above.
 This is an example where the auditorium analogy above is misleading.
 When a person moves left in a full auditorium, an empty seat moves right.
 But in this section we are imagining how electrons move through k-space, not real space, and the effect of a force is to move all the electrons through k-space in the same direction at the same time.
 In this context, a better analogy is a bubble underwater in a river: The bubble moves the same direction as the water, not the opposite.

 Since force = mass × acceleration, a negative-effective-mass electron near the top of the valence band would move the opposite direction as a positive-effective-mass electron near the bottom of the conduction band, in response to a given electric or magnetic force.
 Therefore, a hole moves this way as well.

 Conclusion: Hole is a positive-charge, positive-mass quasiparticle.

 From the above, a hole (1) carries a positive charge, and (2) responds to electric and magnetic fields as if it had a positive charge and positive mass.
 (The latter is because a particle with positive charge and positive mass respond to electric and magnetic fields in the same way as a particle with a negative charge and negative mass.)
 That explains why holes can be treated in all situations as ordinary positively charged quasiparticles.